 To earn the Global Engagement Scholar transcript designation, students must meet the following requirements:

-Foreign Language Competence: Students must complete two years of coursework (or equivalent competency testing) in a second language.
+Foreign Language Competence: Students must complete two years of coursework (or equivalent competency testing) in a foreign language.

-9 credits/points of Study Abroad or other Practical Application Work: All Global Engagement Scholars must complete six credits (or two contracts for six honors points) of course work and/or internship work during at least one term abroad (fall, spring, or summer).
-Students earn the additional three credits/points in honors practical application work by completing a contract that explores and produces work on a specific topic of global concern.
+9 credits/points of Study Abroad or other Honors in Practice Work: All Global Engagement Scholars must complete 6 credits (or two contracts for 6 points) of course and/or internship work during at least one term abroad (fall, spring, or summer).
+Students earn the additional 3 credits/points in Honors in Practice work by completing a contract that explores and produces work on a specific topic of global concern.

-Returning Traveler Presentation: The semester of their return from study abroad, Global Engagement Scholars must present to the honors community a 30-minute PowerPoint presentation outlining a specific international issue that informed their study abroad and articulating how that issue has extended and shaped their academic study here at USU.
-(NOTE: students’ own presentations—as well as any peer presentations they attend—may each be reported as one co-curricular activity).
+Returning Traveler Presentation: The semester after returning from study abroad, Global Engagement Scholars must make to the honors community a 30-minute PowerPoint presentation outlining a specific international issue that informed their study abroad and articulating how that issue has extended and shaped their academic study here at USU.
+(NOTE: students may report in Canvas as a co-curricular activity any such presentations they attend (including their own).

 Honors Capstone: The final capstone project must demonstrate substantial engagement with global issues in the student’s discipline.
-Like other honors students, Global Engagement Scholars will enroll in a one-credit capstone proposal course before completing the capstone project.
-The faculty mentor, any committee members, Departmental Honors Advisor, and Honors Program Director must approve not only the capstone proposal itself but also its Global Engagement emphasis.
+Like other honors students, Global Engagement Scholars enroll in a one-credit capstone proposal course before completing the project.
+The faculty mentor, any committee members, the Departmental Honors Advisor, and the Honors Program Director must approve not only the capstone proposal itself but also its Global Engagement emphasis.

-Students indicate interest in this designation on contract and thesis/capstone proposal and completion forms through the Honors Program.
+Students indicate interest in this designation on contract and capstone proposal and completion forms submitted to the Honors Program.

 Latin Scholastic Designations

-USU designated Latin Scholastic Distinctions at graduation are:
+USU designated Latin Scholastic Distinctions at graduation are granted according to GPA, as follows:

 Summa Cum Laude Magna Cum Laude Cum Laude